Freelance writing jobs for beginners

 “Chhavi’s ebook is a blessing in disguise not only does it teach you step by step how to find clients but it actually starts at the very beginning to help you understand and choose the best niche to focus on for you at the writer.
 It also helps you set up your portfolio for success.
 Although the ebook is just over 50 pages in length it is jam-packed with tons of tips and tools to find, pitch and track all of your client interaction.
 It is well worth the price you pay for the ebook.
 It also helps you find clients in places that you never thought of looking.”

 – Alvern Bullard

 2. Network with potential freelance writing clients before pitching

-It may sound contradictory to the what I just said.
+It may sound contradictory to what I just said.
 But, you cannot wait to nurture a lead when you are starting out.
-You will need a mix of both the strategies – Cold Pitching and Warm Pitching.

 Just as above, make a list of businesses you want to work.
 Add them to your social media channels, including, Twitter or LinkedIn.
 Engage with them.

 I know you must be thinking easier said than done.
 In fact, it can be easily done.